 Pacific Beach State Park

 Scenic and fun, Pacific Beach State Park offers more than just sea and sand.
 There are picnic areas, dunes to explore, and dramatic surf for ocean sports.
 The Park has amenities like restrooms, stores, and food outlets.
 No lifeguards.

 Scenic and great for wildlife, Seward Park includes a stretch of sandy lakeshore backed by dunes and woodland.
 The water is fairly calm and is great for swimming, canoeing, kayaking, jet-skiing, and other water sports.
 The park offers facilities such as restrooms, picnic tables, food and drink, and a children’s play area.
 The beach commands excellent views of Lake Washington.
 Fishing is permitted.
 There are no lifeguards.

 Twin Harbors State Park

 With nature study and beach exploration activities, Twin Harbors State Park always has something going on.
-Try your hand at surf fishing, kayaking, canoeing, stroll along the sands, go crabbing or stop for a picnic.
+Try your hand at surf fishing, kayaking, canoeing, strolling along the sands, going crabbing or stopping for a picnic.
 The facilities are great, courtesy of the State Park.
 You’ll find restrooms and places to grab a snack or a light meal.
 No lifeguards.